causify-ai/helpers/docs/work_tools/all.dockerized_flow.explanation.md

       # Run the container’s main command
       exec "$@"
       ```
-    - then write files in the running container
+    - Then write files in the running container

 - Approach 2:
   - The selected method involves the following steps: